Clipping a new, young or nervous horse?

 Clipping a horse for the first time

 If you’re clipping a horse for the first time, assume that he’s never been exposed to large, heavy-duty body clippers.
-This means that you will need to allow some time to do get him used to the clippers.
+This means that you will need to allow some time to get him used to the clippers, which may take days rather than hours.
 Follow the steps below to do this:

 - Find a safe place to introduce your horse to clippers, preferably in the same place that you intend to use when you start clipping

-- Use an extension lead for the clippers so that you’ve got plenty of spare cable and don’t wrap it around your hand or hold it in the centre of a loop
+- Use an extension lead for the clippers so that you’ve got plenty of spare cable, but don’t wrap it around your hand or hold it in the centre of a loop

 - Make sure your own body language is calm and non-threatening

-- Show your horse the clippers while they are turned OFF, then gently rub your horse with the clippers along the neck, barrel, belly and quarters.
-Remember to do this on both the near-side and off-side until the horse is completely comfortable
+- Show your horse the clippers while they are turned OFF, then gently rub your horse with the clippers along his neck, barrel, belly and quarters.
+Remember to do this on both the near-side and off-side, until the horse is completely comfortable

-- While standing a little away from your horse turn the clippers ON.
-Let your horse get use to the sound.
-Do this until your horse is comfortable and relaxed
+- Stand a little away from your horse and turn the clippers ON.
+Let your horse get used to the sound.
+Stand still with the clippers switched on until your horse is comfortable and relaxed

-- Now let your horse feel the clipper’s vibration on his body.
+- Now let your horse feel the vibration of the clippers on his body.
 Do not clip at this point, just gently run the body of the clippers over the neck, barrel, belly and quarters

 - If your horse objects to a particular part of his body being touched, go back to an area that he didn’t mind.
-As soon as he relaxes, i.e. drops his poll even a little, turn the clippers off.
-You can use verbal reassurance, gentle stroking as well as a treat reward if you prefer.
-A hay net can also be a useful aid when you want to keep your horse calm
+As soon as he relaxes, e.g. drops his poll even a little, turn the clippers off and reward using verbal reassurance, gentle stroking, or a treat if you prefer.
+A full hay net can also be a useful aid when you want to keep your horse calm

-- Repeat by turning the clippers on and proceeding to touch with the vibrating clippers starting at the shoulder.
+- Repeat by turning the clippers on and touching your horse with the body of the vibrating clippers, starting at the shoulder.
 Again, if your horse becomes anxious repeat the previous step

 - Don’t rush or become frustrated.
 Expect to repeat this daily until you are happy with your horse’s responses.
 Also, know when to stop for the day and always stop on a positive note.